-Note 4: Some Postfix implementations do not implement the PORT or LOGIN attributes.
+Note 4: Postfix implementations prior to version 2.5 do not implement the PORT attribute.

 Upon receipt of a correctly formatted XCLIENT command, the server resets state to the initial SMTP greeting protocol stage.
 Depending on the outcome of optional access decisions, the server responds with 220 or with a suitable rejection code.

 For practical reasons it is not always possible to reset the complete server state to the initial SMTP greeting protocol stage: